 In the context of streaming video for LMS, an unconditional must-have feature, AWS services perform the required tasks flawlessly:

-To implement streaming videos into the LMS, we have utilized HTTP Live Streaming (HLS) technology, more information on which can be found in our previous post regarding learning apps.
+To implement streaming videos into the LMS, we have utilized HTTP Live Streaming (HLS) technology, more information on which can be found in our previous post "How to build LMS for your company?".

 As shown, Learning Management Systems are great solutions for companies and enterprises that are striving to improve their employees’ competences.
 An LMS that is properly developed could address even the most detailed needs of your team whether its size is 50, 500, or even 5000 employees.

-Our team has extensive experience in developing custom software solutions in educational domains.
+Our team has extensive experience in developing Educational Software Solutions.
 Our expertise has allowed us to develop market-leading products and thereby provide cost-effective solutions for your business in the long run.